Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 ### CRS negotiation

-The default CRS (Coordinate Reference System) for GeoJSON and for OGC API Features is WGS84 with coordinate order lat-long, also referred to as "CRS84".
-This is the global coordinate reference system that can be applied world-wide.
+The default CRS for GeoJSON and for OGC API Features is WGS84 with coordinate order lat-long, also referred to as "CRS84".
+This is the global CRS that can be applied world-wide.
 Due the datum and the tectonic displacements it is not accurate enough for local coordinate reference systems like ETRS89 (EPSG:4258, European), or RD/Amersfoort (EPSG:28992, Dutch).
 For more information about coordinate reference systems, read the Geonovum guidelines on CRS [[hr-crs]].

 Since most client-side mapping libraries use WGS84, the W3C/OGC working group *Spatial Data on the Web* recommends to use this as the default coordinate reference system.
 Thus, spatial data can be mapped without any complex transformations.
 The API strategy caters for this supporting not only ETRS89 and RD/Amersfoort, but also WGS84 and Web Mercator (EPSG:3857).